Jeep Liberty Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Jeep Liberty insurance rates for additional coverage choices and driver risks.
+The chart below illustrates estimated Jeep Liberty insurance rates for additional coverage choices and driver risks.

 - The lowest rate with discounts is $577

-- Choosing pricier low deductibles for comp and collision coverage costs an extra $130 each year
+- Choosing low deductibles for comp and collision coverage bumps up the cost to $1,068

-- An auto insurance policy to insure a teenage driver for full coverage can be $3,848 each year
+- An auto insurance policy that insures a teenage driver can be $3,848 each year

-Insurance prices for a Jeep Liberty also have a wide range based on physical damage deductibles and liability limits, your driving record, and the trim level and model year.
+Insurance prices for a Jeep Liberty also have a wide range based on the trim level and model year, your age and driving record, and deductibles and policy limits.

-If you have a few violations or you were responsible for an accident, you may be forking out at least $1,100 to $1,600 extra annually, depending on your age.
-Jeep Liberty insurance for high-risk drivers ranges around 42% to 130% more than average.
+If you have a few violations or you caused an accident, you are probably paying at least $1,100 to $1,600 additional annually, depending on your age.
+Insurance for high-risk drivers ranges around 42% to 130% more than average.
 View High Risk Driver Rates

 Where you choose to live plays a big part in determining prices for Jeep Liberty insurance rates.
-A good driver about age 40 could pay as low as $680 a year in states like New Hampshire, Ohio, and Utah, or as much as $1,270 on average in Florida, Michigan, and New York.
+A good driver about age 40 could pay as low as $620 a year in states like Vermont, Wisconsin, and North Carolina, or as much as $1,270 on average in Michigan, New York, and Florida.

 | State | Premium | Compared to U.S. Avg | Percent Difference |